 So what is the danger in believing everything that pops into our mind, especially the things we tell ourselves about ourselves and about others around us?
 We tend to give a lot of “play time” to the negative talk, and then believe those thoughts more than the positive internal conversations we may have.
 We quickly psych ourselves out with brain banter that tries to convince us, we aren’t good enough or that we can’t focus, be strong or smart enough.
 Our mind instinctively turns to negativity as a protective mechanism.
 Our brains are wired to look out for danger and protect at all costs (even our own happiness).
 This is embedded within the wiring of our primitive brain structures.
 However, when we listen to the negativity, more than the positive, helpful, encouraging thoughts that also stream through now and then, we set ourselves up for performing and feeling less than we truly are.
 We fail to see all of our gifts and strengths.
 One of my biggest missions through Zensational Kids is to empower students and educators to connect to the inner gifts we all possess.
 Every individual is born with a gift.
 Part of the joy in each of our lives is trying to find our gift and share it.
 Think of what we are denying ourselves, our community and the world, if we don’t find ways to discover what our true strengths and gifts are.

-One of the mindfulness tools within our EDUCATE 2B program, teaches students three basic steps in taming the monkey mind; noticing, accepting and non-attachment.
+One of the mindfulness tools within our EDUCATE 2B and EveryDay Mindfulness programs, teaches students three basic steps in taming the monkey mind; noticing, accepting and non-attachment.

 The practice is called drifting clouds.
 Here is the basic script to guide the practice.